filipbech/filipbech.github.io/_posts/2016-08-17-First_impressions_of_the_new_PaymentRequest_API.md

 The API is simple and cool, but it has a couple of gotchas that I had to wrap my ahead around.
 So I thought I would share my experience here...

-The basic setup is straight forward.
+The basic setup is straightforward.
 Construct a new `PaymentRequest` with some options and call the `show()` method on it.
 The show method return a promise that will resolve with the filled in data in a special object you then call `complete()` on when your server/paymentprovider determines that the order is confirmed.

 ```js
 var supportedInstruments = [{